-Vilnius is small enough to walk in two days but rich enough to fill five.
-Base yourself in the Old Town for atmospheric streets and walkable sights, or in Naujamiestis for better-value modern hotels.
-Allow at least one full day for the Old Town and Užupis, a half-day for Trakai (28 km away), and time for Vilnius Cathedral, Gediminas Tower, the Gate of Dawn, and the city's strong cafe scene.
+Vilnius is compact enough for a two-day city break, but a three- to five-day stay lets you add Trakai, museums, food, and slower neighbourhood walks.
+Choose the Old Town for atmosphere and easy sightseeing, or Naujamiestis for better-value modern hotels and quick airport access.
+Allow at least one full day for the Old Town and Užupis, a half-day for Trakai (28 km away), and time for Vilnius Cathedral, Gediminas Tower, the Gate of Dawn, and the city's cafe culture.
 May to September is the best window.

 Its Old Town, a UNESCO World Heritage Site since 1994, covers 3.6 square kilometres and contains more than 1,500 historic buildings.
 The density of baroque churches alone is remarkable: over 70 churches, chapels, and monasteries crowd into a relatively compact area.
 Yet Vilnius never feels like a museum.
-It is a living city with a thriving cafe culture, a buzzing restaurant scene, and the eccentric Uzupis quarter that declared itself an independent republic in 1997.
+It is a living city with serious coffee, good restaurants, and the eccentric Uzupis quarter that declared itself an independent republic in 1997.

 Vilnius at a glance